PacktPublishing/Databricks-ML-In-Action/Chapter_1_Getting_Started/Readme.md

 Chapter 6:
 * Create a deep learning model to predict the phrase being spelled.

+Chapter 7:

+* Register the model.
 * Deploy your model via API using Databricks model serving.

-Chapter 7:
+* Monitor the input and output tables.
+* Create a webhook to trigger testing.

 Chapter 8: